freelawproject/courtlistener/Resource.org/f2-deployment-readme.txt

  - hg pull -u
  - upgrade Django:
     - svn switch -r 17237 http://code.djangoproject.com/svn/django/branches/releases/1.3.X
-    - update 20-private to have this: 'ENGINE': 'django.db.backends.mysql'
+    - update 20-private to have this: 'ENGINE': 'django.db.backends.mysql',
     - restart apache2
  - reindex
     - How big will our index be?
 Space on disk, or do we need to remove Sphinx first?